From Paddles to Buckboards

-The Upper Portage, thankfully, was the shortest of the three at 200 steps, and it brought the traveler to the place where the oak grows - Deschênes.
+The Upper Portage, thankfully, was the easiest of the three at 750 steps, and it brought the traveler to the place where the oak grows - Deschênes.

 The portage was pretty much a straight shot with an easy grade upwards from a beach located just before the beginning of the rapids to a sheltering bay just past.
 It was in this bay at the head of the rapids where countless people had camped after passage through the three portages.

 THE ROADS: As mentioned, it was a priority for settlers to have land access to their farms above the Chaudière.
 Portaging would not do, so the Britannia Road had to be extended soon after the settlers first cleared a part of it in 1800.